DeeraWj/DeeraWj/README.md

 </pre>

 ## ntro
+  - // studying for my OL, so taking a little break from github
   - 👋 Hi, I’m @DeeraWj
   - 📫 Contact me at deerawj@gmail.com
   - 💻 I’m currently learning Python and Rust